Zandwhich/Python-Table-Print/README.md

 ┌───────────────┬────────────────────┬───────────────────────┐
 │ Col 1         │ Col 2              │ Col 3                 │
 ├───────────────┼────────────────────┼───────────────────────┤
-│ Entry 1       │ Entry number 2     │ Entry 3 baby          │
+│ Entry 1       │ Entry number 2     │ Entry 3               │
 │ Another entry │ yay                │ an entry in the table │
 │ Fun times     │ This is kinda cool │ wooow                 │
 └───────────────┴────────────────────┴───────────────────────┘